-And, finally, the best of our trip: Gerringong’s Boat Harbour pool.
+And, finally, the best of the things to do around Kiama is visiting Gerringong’s Boat Harbour pool.
 I guess that it is a bit of a secret, as we only discovered it because a local recommended us to go.
 It was heaven!

 In conjunction with Menorca coves (Spain), it is one of the best places that I have ever swum.
 Our initial plan was Werri Lagoon, but it needs to be excavated before summer.
 We couldn’t swim, as the farmland waters haven’t had the chance to flow towards the ocean.